albertofinardi/atlas/README.md

 ### Visualization Tools

 When running in debug mode, you can monitor the system using RQT.
+Couple perspectives are provided in the `rqt` folder.

 ## Important Notes